 How Business Texting Solves Your Omni-Channel Call Center Solution

 Text messaging hits customers right where they live because a mobile phone is always a pocket or purse away.

-Text communicates directly with the business and keeps the conversation logged for you and the call center’s accessibility.
-Plus, there’s the convenience of responding at your own speed, whether it’s 30 seconds or 30 minutes.
-The cadence is dictated by the customer to match their timing preference, but the call center representative is always notified of each response so they can give timely answers.
+Text messaging communicates directly with the business and keeps the conversation logged for you and the call center’s accessibility.
+Plus, there’s the convenience of responding at your speed, whether it’s 30 seconds or 30 minutes.
+The customer dictates the cadence to match their timing preference, but the call center representative is always notified of each response to give timely answers.
 It’s the best of both worlds.

-Still prefer to use your computer screen as a call center inbox when you’re at the desk?
-Business texting platforms make this accessible with a desktop application that fields all incoming texts and even lets you pass them off to the previous agent they conversed with.
+Some agents may still prefer to use their computer screen as a call center inbox when they’re at their desk.
+Business texting platforms make this accessible with a desktop application that fields all incoming texts and even lets you pass them off to the previous agent who managed the conversation.

-Textel offers innovative call center texting solutions that use your existing business phone number and give your call center the flexibility to reach your customer where they want to be found.
+Textel offers innovative call center texting solutions that use your existing business phone number and give your call center the flexibility to reach your customer where they are.